itplr-kosit/xrechnung-schematron/README.md

 # XRechnung Schematron

-Technical implementation of the German CIUS (XRechnung) business rules for EN16931:2017 as Schematron Rules for XML validation.
+Schematron Rules for XML validation of the [German CIUS (XRechnung)](https://xeinkauf.de/xrechnung/versionen-und-bundles/) business rules compliant with EN16931:2017.

-## Semantic Versioning
+## Changes and Versioning

+Changes to each version are documented in our [CHANGELOG.md](CHANGELOG.md).

-Since December 2018 we introduced [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+In December 2018 we introduced [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 Given a version number MAJOR.MINOR.PATCH, we increment the: